giaphutran/Newton-Fractal/README.md

 The Newton1.ppm, Newton2.ppm, and Newton3.ppm are the outputs of the project when running in the original state.
 You can see the picture version of it using GIMP

-Because Newton1.ppm and Newton2.ppm are >25MB, I cannot upload it here, but Newton3.ppm will do a good job representing the Newton Fractal of the function
+Because Newton1.ppm and Newton2.ppm are >25MB, I cannot upload it here, but Newton3.ppm will do a good job representing the Newton Fractal Image of the function